Investigations and Reviews

 Anyone can also report a concern to an immediate supervisor, dean, divisional leader, or other university officer.
 Supervisors must contact OCE, Title IX Office, Legal Affairs, or Human Resources for policy violations before taking any employee action.

-An investigation of conduct that involves discriminatory misconduct based on a protected category other than sex and gender will follow the OCE Investigation Process.
-If the discriminatory misconduct is based on sex and gender, then the investigation follows the Sexual Harassment, Discrimination, and Sexual Misconduct Investigation Process.
+Allegations based on a protected category other than sex and gender follow the OCE Investigation Process.
+Allegations based on sex and gender, then the investigation follows the Sexual Harassment, Discrimination, and Sexual Misconduct Investigation Process.

-When the alleged respondent is an employee, OCE or the Title IX Office takes the lead as the primary investigator, regardless of the complainant’s status (student, employee, or community member).
-If the respondent is a student, Public Safety handles the investigation and serves as primary investigator.
+If the respondent is an employee, OCE or the Title IX Office serves as the primary investigator, regardless of the complainant’s status (student, employee, or community member).
+If the respondent is a student, then Public Safety is the primary investigator.

-OCE does not investigate employee relations issues unrelated to protected categories (morale, performance, wage disputes) or academic complaints (academic dishonesty, student misconduct).
+OCE does not investigate employee relations issues unrelated to protected categories (e.g., morale, performance, wage disputes) or academic complaints (e.g., academic dishonesty, student misconduct).

 For detailed information, refer to the Administrative Policy for Reviewing and Investigating Reports of Misconduct or Violations of Policy Conducted by the Office of Compliance and Ethics.

-When a report advances to an investigation, all involved parties receive notifications from the investigating entity—either RIT Public Safety, the Office of Compliance and Ethics (OCE), or the Title IX Office.
-Typically, both parties to an investigation (Complainant, Respondent) receive a Notice of Investigation and Allegations (NOIA).
-The NOIA outlines potential policy violations, interim measures, available resources, and next steps.
+When a complaint proceeds to an investigation, the parties receive notice of the investigation from the investigating office.
+Notice may be in the form of a Notice of Investigation and Allegations (NOIA), which outlines potential policy violations, interim measures, available resources, and next steps.

 For Cases Involving Students Investigated Under Policies C27.0 or D19.0: